supahgreg/tt-rss-web-static/docs/wiki/InstallationNotes.md

       context: https://git.tt-rss.org/fox/tt-rss.git
 ```

 `BUILDKIT_CONTEXT_KEEP_GIT_DIR` build argument is needed to display tt-rss version properly.
-If that doesn't work for you (no BuildKit?) you'll have to resort to terrible hacks, as described in this thread: https://community.tt-rss.org/t/tiny-tiny-rss-vunknown-unsupported/6187/7
+If that doesn't work for you (no BuildKit?) you'll have to resort to terrible hacks, as described in [this thread](https://community.tt-rss.org/t/tiny-tiny-rss-vunknown-unsupported/6187/7).

+!!! warning

-Note that self-built images are not supported.
+    Self-built images are not supported.

 ### I got the updated compose file above and now my database keeps restarting